csdiaoext/Automatic-StewartPlatform/README.md

 Information about how to get the platform values can be found in `Config.h` or in [here](http://www.instructables.com/id/Arduino-controlled-Rotary-Stewart-Platform/?ALLSTEPS).

+## What has been changed from the original branch

+* Add all the libraries needed in the `libraries` folder.
+* Update the library `Fastwire.h` to be compatible with Arduino newer versions.
+(Change `WProgram.h` to `Arduino.h` and delete unnecessary definition of PI.)
+* Update `config.h` in the library `StewartPlatform` to suit our own model.

 ## License

 The content of this project itself is licensed under the MIT license.